Jamila Dawud: the muslim scholar who studied english without going to school

 Family Life

-Born to a largely conservative Muslim family of one father, three mothers and 15 children, a young Jamila Dawud grew up at Zabarma Line in the Ablekuma Central Constituency without ever knowing what sitting in a school classroom felt like.
+In a largely conservative Muslim family of one father, three mothers and 15 children, a young Jamila grew up at Zabarma Line in the Ablekuma Central Constituency without ever knowing what attending a secular school felt like.

-Though the sisters would not grow up as illiterate since they had a form of education that guaranteed some knowledge of reading and writing in Arabic, they could not acquire the BECE and the WASSCE and for that reason limited their opportunities in life, especially being women.
+Though the sisters would not qualify as illiterate since they had a form of education that guaranteed some knowledge of reading and writing in Arabic, they could not acquire the BECE and the WASSCE which limited their opportunities in life.

 The ‘family policy’’ of no secular school for girls however did not deter Jamila from reaching her full potential in life as she explored and perfected different ways of interacting and learning from her environment.